-Donald Trump proclaimed during the first presidential debate that not paying federal taxes made him "smart," then denied having said it.
+Donald Trump proclaimed during the first presidential debate of 2016 that not paying federal taxes made him "smart."

 On 26 September 2016, presidential candidates Hillary Clinton and Donald Trump faced off for the first of three presidential debates at Hofstra University in New York.
 In the course of the debate, Clinton accused Trump of refusing to release his tax returns and suggested her opponent’s motivation was that he had something to hide:

 CLINTON: For 40 years, everyone running for president has released their tax returns.
 You can go and see nearly, I think, 39, 40 years of our tax returns, but everyone has done it.
 We know the IRS has made clear there is no prohibition on releasing [returns] when you’re under audit.